Single- versus Multi-Carrier Terahertz-Band Communications: A Comparative Study: Key Performance Indicators for SC/MC Waveform Performance Evaluation

 where $u\!=\!\left\{0,1,\dots,M\!N\!-\!1\right\}$.
 The PAPR of a discrete-time signal $x[u]$ over a finite observation period $N_{\mathrm{per}}$ is expressed as a random variable \cite{chafii2014closed}

-the statistical behavior of which can be estimated through numerical simulations; we characterize the complementary cumulative distribution function (CCDF) of PAPR.
-In the remainder of this section, we detail various KPIs and introduce several schemes, namely, CP-OFDM, DFT-s-OFDM, SC-FDE, OQAM/FBMC, and OTFS, as illustrated in Fig.~\ref{fig:SCMC_scheme_block_diagram}.
+the statistical behavior of which can be estimated through numerical simulations.
+However, the PAPR for the discrete-time baseband signal, $x[u]$, is noticeably lower than the PAPR of the continuous-time baseband signal, $x(t)$.
+Thus, we perform $L$-times interpolation (oversampling), where $L\geq4$, to obtain a close PAPR to that of $x(t)$.
+We characterize the complementary cumulative distribution function (CCDF) of PAPR.
+In the remainder of this section, we detail various KPIs and introduce several schemes, namely, CP-OFDM, DFT-s-OFDM, SC-FDE, OQAM/FBMC, OTFS, and DFT-s-OTFS, as illustrated in Fig.~\ref{fig:SCMC_scheme_block_diagram}.